Skip to content

 Slot Management

 Custom fields use pooled slots in the index mapping to avoid mapping explosions.
-This is the core mechanism that enables unlimited custom fields while staying within Elasticsearch's field limits.

 How Slots Work